-The VMWare Host Heath Event Monitor keeps track of various metrics and performance values for your VMWare hosts.
+The VMware Host Health Event Monitor keeps track of various metrics and performance values for your VMware hosts.
 In this tutorial, we'll go over all of its features and provide some use cases.
-First of all, use the device chooser to select the VMWare hosts you'd like to monitor.
+First of all, use the device chooser to select the VMware hosts you'd like to monitor.

 The first checkbox, when selected, lets you know if the device cannot be contacted.

 The next checkbox, when expanded, provides fields to input percentages of CPU usage that will trigger each alert level: info, warning, error, and critical.
 This option monitors for CPU usage at the time of the event monitor's run.
 To get the most out of many of these options, let the event monitor run for a few cycles without the fields filled in.
 The data returned to you after these first few runs will give you a feel for what is normal for your particular host.

 The option to alert if CPU readiness exceeds specified percentages measures the readiness of all guests on the host box.
 An ideal readiness percentage is zero, which indicates that the host has always had enough CPU to meet the demands of all virtual machines contained therein.
 The lower the number, the better.
 Enter percentages of CPU readiness that will trigger each alert level.
 As a rule of thumb, a 5% ready value per virtual computer is considered acceptable.

 The next option is similar but alerts based on time thresholds instead.
 Set the ready time in milliseconds that will trigger each level of alert.

 You can also choose to be alerted based on the host's disk space.
 Enter percentages for each alert field to be notified if the total disk space used exceeds those percentages.
 Check the box labeled "Ignore Selected Datastores".
 A text field will appear below where you can enter the names of datastores to ignore, separated by commas and named according to what they're called in the VMware interface.